EASIEST Crochet Hooded balaclava Cowl Pattern: The Coodie

 This crochet hooded cowl is exceptionally cosy and warm, featuring a textured ribbed neck and a snug hood.

-• Versatility: The hood can be worn up for added warmth or folded down like a traditional cowl.
+The hood can be worn up for added warmth or folded down to wear like a traditional cowl.

-• Beginner-Friendly: This easy crochet hooded cowl pattern free uses simple stitches, making it accessible for beginners.
+This free crochet hooded cowl pattern uses simple stitches and straightforward shaping, making it suitable for confident beginners.

 • Yarn: 600g of double-knit yarn (I used King Cole Double Knit, 2 STRANDS held double).